Aurellya/SIM-Connect-Scrapper/README.md

 SIM Connect is the platform under ©Copyright 2020 SIM Global Education for SIM (Singapore Institute of Management) students to access important information about their details and studies.
 To run this script, you need to have username and password to login.

+## Purpose
+The purpose of this script is to help SIM Student to view their schedule easier.
+By running the script once, students have all their schedule in a file with simpler format (.xlsx file).

 ## Requirements:
 * Become SIM Student :) [to be able to have username and password]